MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-fin-rpa.md

 ### Licenses

-If you already use Power Automate Desktop, PowerApps and Dynamics 365 applications on a day-to-day basis, you can skip this section and jump to Installing the Dynamics 365 RPA solutions.
+If you already use Power Automate Desktop, Power Apps and Dynamics 365 applications on a day-to-day basis, you can skip this section and jump to Installing the Dynamics 365 RPA solutions.

 Otherwise, you will need at least a trial license for these 3 products.
 This section shows you how to acquire these trial licenses.